ankitnarang-ai/React-Chai-aur-code/Chapter 10.md

 ## Project Overview

 This project involves creating a password generator application using React.
-The application will utilize various React hooks, such as `useCallback`, `useEffect`, and `useRef`, to optimize performance, manage side effects, and reference DOM elements.
+The application will utilize various React hooks, such as `useCallback`, `useEffect`, and `useRef`, to optimize performance and reference DOM elements.

 ## Features